 Will you be my mentor?

-I have had the great fortune to have several awesome mentors over the course of my career.
+I have had the great fortune to have some awesome mentors over the course of my career.
 They have been people who were my boss, who became my boss and in some cases, then became my sponsor for career advancement.
 Having the ability to have someone who can share their wisdom, experience with you and often give you the brutal truths of reality is priceless.

-The way you ca go about seeking and securing a mentor is critical.
+The way you can go about seeking and securing a mentor is critical.
 Susan Colantuono gives a great tip.
 She says that when you simply ask someone to be your mentor, it can be as overwhelming for the mentor as the protege.
 They are time poor, fully committed individuals.
 So do yourself a favour and do some of the heavy lifting prior to the conversation.
-Instead of “Will you be my mentor”….think about these alternatives:
+Instead of “Will you be my mentor“….think about these alternatives:

 - I admire your approach to xxx, this is an opportunity area for me.
 Would you considering mentoring me to improve those skills?